Updated on December 16, 2024.

 Try these simple tips to maintain and enhance your sexual well-being:

-• Think positively about yourself and your sexuality.
-Accept yourself for who you are at every stage in life and remember that what you bring to the table is something you alone can offer—a unique expression of your desires, fantasies, fears, and experiences.
+- Think positively about yourself and your sexuality.
+Accept who you are at every stage in life.
+Remember that what you bring to the table is something you alone can offer—a unique expression of your desires, fantasies, fears, and experiences.

-• Talk with your partner about how you both may be changing.
-Many couples don't spend much time talking to each other about sex, and though it may be awkward at first, this type of intimate exchange, done with respect and care, may bring you much closer together.
+- Talk with your partner about how you both may be changing.
+Many couples don't spend much time talking to each other about sex.
+Though it may be awkward at first, this type of intimate exchange, done with respect and care, may bring you much closer together.
 It’s also likely to have a positive effect on your sex life.

-• Talk to a professional.
-If you have concerns about the medications you're using or if you have questions about your sexual health, reach out to an HCP.
+- Talk to a professional.
+If you have concerns about your medications or if you have questions about your sexual health, reach out to an HCP.
 Not all HCPs are comfortable discussing sexual issues and may not be up to date on the latest research regarding sexual health.
 If that's the case, ask for a referral.

 Remember that a healthy sex life is one that's healthy for you and your partner, if you have one.
 There's no such thing as a normal level of desire or an optimal frequency for sex.
 If you're not interested in being intimate at this time in your life and it's not affecting your relationship, then that's healthy for you, as well.